ArthurZey/arthurzey.github.io/_pages/stubs/forgiveness.md

 Related to apologizing, I want to explore some topics related to my personal growth:

 Being able to apologize as readily as I can now is not something that came naturally to me.
 I think the operative factors earlier in my life were feelings of righteous indignation and equity.
 But over time, the logic of "the supreme sanctity of _the truth_" won out.
 Nowadays, it's very easy for me to accept responsibility for anything I've done wrong, because that's _the truth_.
 And it has nothing to do with whether anybody else is able to apologize for anything else.
 Ironically, there's a very narrow and immediate way in which this isn't about the other person or my caring about them or the effect of my apology on them; it's just a matter of personal accountability, an allegiance to reality, and what kind of person I want to be, justice and others' desert be damned.
 (In reality, these concerns are harmonious, but there's an interesting question of what's _alive_ for me in a given moment of apologizing.)

+Another issue I want to explore: How can you have compassion and understanding of wrong-doing and for the wrong-doer, but not forgive them?
+How does that relate to acceptance and "unconditional love"?
+How can you lovingly hold people accountable for gravely destructive (and perhaps even intentionally so) behavior?